RBK Kids

 Children 0–4 years old can be dropped off as early as 30 minutes before service.
 Check-in closes 30 minutes after worship begins.
 At the end of service, children can be picked up in their corresponding classes.

 Children Kindergarten-6th grade will attend worship as a family and be dismissed to their classes before the start of the sermon.
-Elementary teachers will come to the front of the auditorium and escort the children to their classes.
+Elementary teachers will come to the auditorium and escort the children to their classes.
 Children can be picked up in their corresponding classes immediately after the end of service.

 During checkout, you will need to give your matching tag to your child’s teacher in order for your child to be released back to you.